-Shortly after my husband and I got married, I was in between jobs and temporarily staying home.
-It wasn’t until I went back to work that we realized how much we both (it’s important that you and your husband are both on the same page) loved having me be a stay at home wife, so I quit my job and never looked back.
+Shortly after getting married I went back to work after having a few months off.
+It wasn’t until I went back to work that both my husband and I realized how much we had both loved having me be a stay at home wife.
+So, after some discussions and vigorously working out a budget, I quit my job and never looked back.

 Want to make your home a haven?

-- I get to focus solely on my role as a homemaker
+- You get to focus, learn, and grow in your role as a homemaker

-- If my husband has a few days off we can pick up and go on a vacation without having to ask for time off from my job
+- If your husband has time off work you can escape for a few days together without having to ask your boss for time off

-- We have grown a greater appreciation for what we have
+- You gain a greater appreciation for the things you do have

-- We’ve learned that quality time spent together is far more valuable than fleeting gifts
+- The value of quality time will be far greater than fleeting gifts

 How to know if being a stay at home wife is right for you

-Here are a couple reasons why being a stay at home wife might not be the right fit for you (right now):
+As much as I love hearing about wives who are full-time homemakers, I know this calling isn’t for everyone.
+So, how do you know if it’s right for you?
+Here are a couple of different reasons why being a stay at home wife might not be the right fit for you (right now):

-- If spending too much time at home drives you crazy.
-When you become a stay at home wife there will most likely be days (quite often) when you don’t even leave your house!
-(Gasp!)
-So, if you can’t stand the thought of spending an entire day at home then becoming a stay at home wife may not be the best move for you – right now.
-Of course you can – and should – get out of the house on a daily basis and go for a walk, but if you need to constantly be doing something away from home the adjustment to staying home will be tough.
+- Spending too much time at home drives you crazy.
+When you become a stay at home wife there will most likely be days (quite often) when you don’t even leave your house.
+(I know… Gasp!)
+So, if you can’t stand the thought of spending an entire without leaving your house then becoming a stay at home wife may not be the best move for you – right now.
+Of course, you can – and should – get out of the house on a daily basis and go for a walk, but if you need to constantly be doing something away from home the adjustment to staying home will be tough.

 - You aren’t a self-motivator.
 If you struggle to get stuff done without having someone above you telling you what to do or setting deadlines, then you can bet you’ll struggle to get anything done at home.